kmith/template_example/README.rst

 Remember
 ========

-Replace this file with a description about your example.
+Replace this file with a description about your example using the `README.template.rst`_ file as a starting point.